 What causes sciatica?

 The cause of sciatica stems from a herniated disc, spinal stenosis (narrowing of the spine/compressing part of the nerve) or a bone spur on the spine.
-This injury can create leg pain, inflammation and numbness.
-Pressure from twisting and bending, heavy lifting, bad posture, pregnancy and other conditions can place a strain on the discs.
+This injury can create leg pain, inflammation, and numbness.
+Pressure from twisting and bending, heavy lifting, bad posture, pregnancy, and other conditions can place a strain on the discs.
 Other causes include a pinched nerve and even arthritis.

 Besides injury, other contributing factors putting someone at risk include everything from age, health, occupation and even diabetes.
-The latter impacts the way the body uses blood sugar thereby increasing of nerve damage.
-A herniated disc or bone spurs are a higher risk that come with age and this condition is the most common cause.
+The latter impacts the way the body uses blood sugar thereby increasing nerve damage.
+A herniated disc or bone spurs are a higher risk that comes with age and this condition is the most common cause.
 Obesity increases the stress on the spine and contributes as a sciatic trigger.
 An occupation that requires heavy lifting, twisting the back or sitting for extended periods of time can assist in the creation of the painful condition.
 Lack of movement can also attribute to the risk so prolonged periods of sitting are to be avoided.

 What are the symptoms of sciatica?

 Once injured, the pain radiates from the lumbar region, traveling the buttock and down the back of the leg.
 This pain can feel like a mild ache all the way to a sharp stabbing and even burning excruciating pain.
 The affected person can also feel numbness, weak muscle(s) and tingling (pins and needles sensation) in the leg or foot.

 An exam check by a sports medicine doctor can show muscle strength and reflexes.
 The patient may be asked to walk on their toes or heels or to rise from a squatting position.
 They may also be called upon to lift the legs one at a time while lying on their back.
 During this exam of activities, sciatic pain usually worsens.

 What are the treatments for sciatica nerve pain?